 Charting for Follow-up Nutrition Sessions

 Since you already have a well-rounded picture of your client’s current and past health, your follow up charting template can be a bit simpler.

 We suggest including some (or all) of the following in your follow up nutrition charting templates:

 - Comments on food log & health profile

 - Goals moving forward

 - New Goals

-Good charting is essential for communicating your plan of care to other health professionals.
-Healthcare charting is considered a legal document.
+Good nutrition charting is essential for communicating your plan of care to other healthcare professionals.
+Health care charting is considered a legal document.
 It provides proof that you gave your client the highest standard of care.
 The key to good charting practices is in recording the information while it is fresh in your memory.
 Strive to be concise and be accurate!

 All Healthie members have access to Healthie’s extensive library of nutrition charting templates, including specific templates for various coaching programs.